JuliusEmmanuel/JuliusEmmanuel/README.md

 - 👋 Hi, I’m @JuliusEmmanuel
 - 👀 I’m a Software Developer!!
 - 🌱 I’m currently learning everything
-- 💞️ I’m looking to collaborate on JavaScript, React, Redux, Figma and TailWind Css.
+- 💞️ I’m looking to collaborate on JavaScript, React, Redux, UI/UX and TailWind Css.
 - 📫 Reach me on juliusemma250@gmail.com
 - 😄 2024 Goals: To gain more experience and grow
 - ⚡ Fun fact: I love traveling, networking, coding and not forgetting chess